 101. Quote a message on mobile

-Quote a message on the Microsoft Teams mobile apps is a much easier process, the only thing you have to do is swipe the message to the right and it will be added as a quote to the new message.
+Quote a message on the Microsoft Teams’ cool mobile app feature is a much easier process, the only thing you have to do is swipe the message to the right and it will be added as a quote to the new message.

 102. Record a team meeting